tsudoko/anki-mpv/README.md

 ========

-**anki-mpv** is an [Anki][0] add-on that lets you use [mpv][1] instead of mplayer for playing sound files.
+**anki-mpv** is an [Anki][0] add-on that lets you use [mpv][1] instead of mplayer for playing media files.

 Not tested on platforms other than Linux, there might be some issues.
 Any contributions welcome.